Cara Delevingne Is 'Excited' for Royal Wedding and 'Happy' for Prince Harry: 'He's Really Come So Far'

 “I’m really happy that he found love.
 You know when love just changes someone completely?
 He’s really come so far,” Delevingne says.
 “I’m really happy for Harry.”

-She added, “I don’t know Megan, but she seems like an absolute babe.
+She added, “I don’t know Meghan, but she seems like an absolute babe.
 I love Suits.
 I can’t wait to see what it’s like.
 Look I love weddings!
 I love weddings so much.”

 - Don’t miss out!
 Tune in to Meghan and Harry – a Fairy-Tale Wedding on Saturday, May 19, starting at 6 a.m.
 ET/ 3 a.m.
 PT on PeopleTV — now available on PeopleTV.com and on your favorite streaming device.